TrellixVulnTeam/swahilipython_SCMU/Doc/library/pickletools.rst

 .. versionadded:: 3.2

-When invoked from the command line, ``python -m pickletools`` will disassemble the contents of one or more pickle files.
+When invoked kutoka the command line, ``python -m pickletools`` will disassemble the contents of one or more pickle files.
 Note that if you want to see the Python object stored in the pickle rather than the details of pickle format, you may want to use ``-m pickle`` instead.
-However, when the pickle file that you want to examine comes from an untrusted source, ``-m pickletools`` is a safer option because it does not execute pickle bytecode.
+However, when the pickle file that you want to examine comes kutoka an untrusted source, ``-m pickletools`` is a safer option because it does not execute pickle bytecode.